harviesharma05-tech/CodeAlpha_FAQChatbot/README.md

 ## Run it
 Open `index.html` in any browser.

-## Before you publish
+## Sourced from the real resume
-The FAQ content (`INTENTS` array near the top of the script) is written generically from my own background — double check it still matches reality, and update the contact answer with a real link before sharing.
+The FAQ content (`INTENTS` array near the top of the script) is pulled directly from the actual resume — real projects, real tech stack, real certifications, real contact email.
+No placeholders left to fill in.

 ## Stack
 HTML, CSS, vanilla JS.
 TF-IDF + cosine similarity implemented from scratch — no NLP library needed for a corpus this size.